Digital outcrop model

 A digital outcrop model (DOM), also called a virtual outcrop model, is a digital 3D representation of the outcrop surface, mostly in a form of textured polygon mesh.

 DOMs allow for interpretation and reproducible measurement of different geological features, e.g. orientation of geological surfaces, width and thickness of layers.
 The quantity of identifiable and measurable geological features highly depends on the outcrop model resolution and accuracy.

 Using remote sensing techniques enables these 3D models to cover areas with difficult accessibility, e.g. several meter high cliff walls.
 The fact that geological interpretation can be performed on the screen, also in inaccessible areas where using conventional fieldwork methods may be unsafe, and the large quantity of data that can be collected in relatively short time are the key advantages of using DOMs.
-Georeferencing digital outcrop models allows for integration with other spatial data, e.g. results of digital geologic mapping or GIS.
+Georeferencing digital outcrop models allows for integration with other spatial data, e.g. results of digital geological mapping or GIS.

 Alternatively to the photorealistic textured models 3D digital outcrop models may be represented by a point cloud coloured with the spectral (RGB) data from the corresponding images.
 Such surface model representation accurately describes the topography of the outcrop but due to its discrete nature is often difficult to interpret (see Figure 1.).

 Texturing digital polygonal outcrop models with images enhances the models with high resolution continuous data and therefore facilitates geological interpretation.